cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 ## Current Progress

 Development officially began on April 26, 2025.
-We have completed the initial project setup phase, which included:
+So far, we have completed the following milestones:

 - Initializing the Next.js frontend with TypeScript and Tailwind CSS
 - Setting up the NestJS backend with TypeScript configuration
 - Creating the Docker environment for PostgreSQL
 - Configuring environment variables and port settings
 - Establishing the project structure for both repositories
+- Creating comprehensive TypeORM entity models for all system components
+- Setting up TypeORM integration with NestJS and PostgreSQL
+- Configuring database migration infrastructure

-Check out our [Week 1 update blog post](/blogs/2025/04/26/autotestify-week1-setup/) for detailed information about our progress.
+Check out our latest [Week 2 update blog post](/blogs/2025/05/03/autotestify-week2-entity-models/) for detailed information about our progress.

 ## Planned Timeline